blei-lab/edward/docs/README.md

 # Edward website

-The back end of our website depends on [pandoc](http://pandoc.org) and [beautifulsoup](https://www.crummy.com/software/BeautifulSoup/).
+The back end of our website depends on [pandoc](http://pandoc.org).
 Pandoc lets us write stand-alone pages for documentation using LaTeX, with functional bibliographies.
-We also use a parser to auto-generate API documentation from the source code's docstrings.
+We also use a custom parser to auto-generate API documentation from the source code's docstrings.

 The front end of our website depends on [skeleton.css](http://getskeleton.com/), [Google Fonts](https://www.google.com/fonts), [highlight.js](https://highlightjs.org/), and [KaTeX](https://khan.github.io/KaTeX/).